Bira/octopus-carnival/_posts/2021-03-25-wir-mm2-intro.md

 While you don't need to be intimately familiar with Fourth Edition D&D to understand my writeups, it helps to know some basic terminology.

 4e uses the same level scale for monsters as it does for PCs.
-Its platonic ideal of a "balanced encounter" is one where the party faces a group of monsters of the same size and level as themselves.
+Monsters of the same level are all worth the same amount of XP, and you calculate an encounter's level by adding up their XP values and adjusting it a bit for the size of your PC party.
+The game's platonic ideal of a "balanced encounter" is one where the party faces a group of monsters of the same size and level as themselves.
 Note that "balanced" here means a fairly easy fight of the sort the PCs can go through several times per day.
 To make it harder increase either the number or level of monsters, and vice-versa.
 A "level+1" or "level+2" encounter is challenging, a "level+3" or "level+4" one are boss battle material.
 A difference of +5 or greater is one of those situations where the PCs might be better off running away.

 Levels go from 1 to 30, though some rare monsters meant to be "final bosses" for epic campaigns go a bit beyond that.
 It's perfectly possible to have an entire campaign where the party never fights a "balanced", same-level battle.

-Some monsters are "Elite", which means they are more powerful and are worth two regulars in the encounter building formula.
+Some monsters are "Elite", which means they are more powerful and are worth two regular creatures in the encounter building formula.
 Others are "Solos" and are worth four regulars - but despite the name might not make for a fun encounter all by themselves.
 Combat is a team sport!
 Last and least, a few are "minions" which do less damage and go down in one hit.
 Four of these are worth a single regular.

 What this means is that you should never evaluate a monster in isolation.
-Always assume it's going to be fight alongside a team of other opponents with complimentary roles and abilities.
+Always assume it's going to fight alongside a team of other opponents with complimentary roles and abilities.
 This is true even for a lot of solo monsters.

 ## Monster Roles